folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "We even kill the killers 'cause they like taking innocent lives" > Killing the killers

-* Kendrick seems to indicate that he and the peopole associated with him have already decided to kill anyone who is guilty of killing someone innocent.
+* Kendrick seems to indicate that he and the people associated with him have already decided to kill anyone who is guilty of killing someone innocent.

 * The first three lines of "Watch the Party Die" have expressed significant amounts of animosity and vitriol.
-However, this fourth line is the first instance where Kendrick explicitly advocates for death sentences and targeted executions as an act of vigilante justice where an individual or group without any legal authority decide to take the law into their own hands in order to punish offenders or address perceived injustices.
+However, this fourth line is the first instance where Kendrick explicitly advocates for death sentences and targeted executions as an act of vigilante justice, where an individual or group without any legal authority decides to take the law into their own hands in order to punish offenders or address perceived injustices.
 Within the context of this track, Kendrick is establishing himself as the judge and jury while enlisting his supporters to join him as executioners.

-* The idea of it being justified and even necessary to “kill the killers” brings up a longstanding political, sociological and philosophical debate about the best way to respond to potential wrongdoing, establish justice and maintain an orderly society.
-Within the large debate it should be noted that more than 50 countries including the United States of America currently  execute individuals who have been convincted of a crime that the justice system considers particularly egregious or distabilizing to social order.
+* The idea of it being justified and even necessary to “kill the killers” brings up a longstanding political, sociological, and philosophical debate about the best way to respond to potential wrongdoing, establish justice, and maintain an orderly society.
+Within this large debate, it should be noted that more than 50 countries, including the United States of America, currently execute individuals who have been convicted of a crime that the justice system considers particularly egregious or destabilizing to social order.

-* In America, crimes that are eligible for the death penalty tend to be ones that invole intentionally or unintentionally killing someone innocent whether through murder, terrorism, kidnapping, sexual assault, or drug trafficking.
-In contrast, European countries in the European Union have abolished the death penalty as punishment for crimes.
-However, historically most civilizations in human history have had some form of death penalty, often for crimes that did not involve killing anyone - including theft, adultery, sexual misbehavior, disrespecting a member of a higher class, and speaking against the state government or the state religion.
+* In America, crimes that are eligible for the death penalty tend to be ones that involve intentionally or unintentionally killing someone innocent, whether through murder, terrorism, kidnapping, sexual assault, or drug trafficking.
+In contrast, European countries in the European Union have abolished the death penalty as a punishment for crimes.
+However, historically, most civilizations in human history have had some form of the death penalty, often for crimes that did not involve killing anyone—including theft, adultery, sexual misbehavior, disrespecting a member of a higher class, and speaking against the state government or the state religion.

-* While America and many other modern nations still justify the use of death sentences after a fair trial, all modern nation states - at least officially - oppose the use of individuals or groups taking the law into their own hands through vigilante justice.
-However, on an individual basis, many people do seem ready to accept, support and even celebrate a vigilante execution that is executed against someone whom they truly despise, even if that person has not broken any laws.
+* While America and many other modern nations still justify the use of death sentences after a fair trial, all modern nation-states—at least officially—oppose the use of individuals or groups taking the law into their own hands through vigilante justice.
+However, on an individual basis, many people do seem ready to accept, support, and even celebrate a vigilante execution that is carried out against someone whom they truly despise, even if that person has not broken any laws.

 {{< / details >}}